felixlopz/hubrise-test-task/content/apps/coursicab/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Overview | Coursicab | HubRise
+  title: Overview | CoursiCab | HubRise
-  description: Coursicab overview, reasons for connecting it to HubRise and summary of integrated features.
+  description: CoursiCab overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your EPOS and your apps.
 path_override: /
 ---